 You've probably heard about MRSA skin infections.
 The good news is that serious MRSA infections are rare, and most infections can be treated easily.
 So what is MRSA and how can you protect yourself?

 MRSA stands for methicillin-resistant Staphylococcus aureus.
 Staphylococcus aureus is a type of bacteria with lots of different strains.

 Many strains of staph bacteria are quite common.
-Most people have staph bacteria living on their skin or in their noses without causing any problems.
+Most people have staph bacteria living on their skin or in their noses without it causing any problems.
 If staph bacteria get into a person's body through a cut, scrape, or rash, they can cause minor skin infections.
 Most of these heal on their own if a person keeps the wound clean and bandaged.
 Sometimes doctors prescribe antibiotics to treat more stubborn staph infections.

 MRSA skin infections often develop around open sores, like cuts, scrapes, or bites; but they also can occur on intact skin.
 Red, swollen, painful bumps appear that sometimes weep fluid or pus.
 Some people also develop a fever.

 In the past, MRSA usually affected people with weakened immune systems, like people living in nursing homes and other long-term care facilities.